Bank of England governor: UK needs to rebuild relationship after Brexit - ExBulletin

 Trade in goods, particularly the food and agricultural export sectors, has been particularly hard hit by the imposition of new trade barriers.
 However, trade in services, including banking, performed better than expected.

-The government remains opposed to rejoining the EU, but Prime Minister Keir Starmer and some EU politicians have said there could be a better relationship.
+Some politicians have said there could be a better relationship between Britain and the EU.

-“We have to be positive and optimistic that better deals can actually be reached in this area,” Spanish Finance Minister Carlos Cuerpo told the BBC.
+“We have to be positive here and be optimistic that a better deal can actually be reached,” Spanish Finance Minister Carlos Cuerpo told the BBC.

-A UK government spokesperson said: “We are committed to resetting our relationships with our European partners and improving trade and investment relationships.”
+Meanwhile, former Bank of England deputy governor Sir John Given said Britain could negotiate “some deal that lowers trade barriers”.

+He also ruled out rejoining the single market or customs union, but said on the BBC's Today program, “If we could get closer to joining the customs union, that would be a big help.”

 |